bitcoin/bitcoin/doc/README_windows.txt

 Alternatively you can run windows command line (cmd) in peercoin program dir. cd daemon peercoind
-You would need to create a configuration file ppcoin.conf in the default wallet directory.
+You would need to create a configuration file peercoin.conf in the default wallet directory.
 Grant access to peercoind/peercoin-qt in anti-virus and firewall applications if necessary.